Terrorism in India: Hyderabad

-The most recent 2013 Hyderabad blasts occurred around 19:00 IST.
+The 2013 Hyderabad blasts occurred around 19:00 IST.
 The two blasts occurred in the Indian city of Hyderabad's Dilsukhnagar.
 The simultaneous blasts occurred near a bus stop and a cinema.

 Tripura

 Mandai massacre

 Mandai massacre refers to the general massacre of the Bengalis of Mandai village near Agartala in the Indian state of Tripura on 8 June 1980, by tribal insurgents.
 According to official figures 255 Bengalis were massacred in Mandwi, while foreign presses, independent sources and eyewitnesses put the figure anywhere between 350 and 400.
 Many of the victims had their heads crushed and their limbs severed.
 The children were spiked through.
 Pregnant women had their stomachs slit open.
-The Amrita Bazar Patrika described the Mandwi massacre as My Lai massacre put into shade.
-According to Major R. Rajamani, the commander of the Indian army contingent that arrived on 9 June, the My Lai massacre was not even half as gruesome as in Mandai.
+Amrita Bazar Patrika described the Mandwi massacre as My Lai massacre put into shade.
+According to Major R. Rajamani, the commander of the Indian Army contingent that arrived on 9 June, the My Lai massacre was not even half as gruesome as in Mandai.